mescalito/tournament/README.md

 # Containers

-You just creted three new containers
+You just created three new containers
 - For MySQL
 User:root
 Pw: root